Resource Library

 Using Census of Agriculture data from 1978 through 2007, this report provides detailed information about women farmers and the types of farms they operate.

 Woman to woman networks are powerful strategies for beginning farm and ranch women to learn how to build businesses that fit their needs and lifestyles.
-One of the reasons that networks are so powerful is that they employ more coaching techniques than education techniques.
-This recording from the 2019 Women in Ag Programs for 21st …
+This recording from the 2019 Women in Ag Programs for 21st Century Farms and Ranches Virtual Conference explores several models that employ coaching strategies in different ways to attain business goals, learn skills, and take some calculated risks.

 This 2016 webinar recording examines some of the major drivers in food purchase decisions, and then consider specific strategies for positioning your products in a rapidly changing marketplace.

 A group of agricultural educators recently collaborated to improve efforts for connecting with Hispanics working in the agriculture sector.
-This research report documents the process and results of their efforts.
-Methods used in this project can serve as a model for others offering educational programming not just for Hispanic farmers and farmworkers, but for other underrepresented …
+Methods used in this project can serve as a model for others offering educational programming not just for Hispanic farmers and farmworkers, but for other underrepresented or non-traditional farming audiences.

 Title Slide for "You Did a Program, So What?"

 You Did a Program: Now What?
-Your stakeholders want to know what difference your programs make.
-You have limited time.
-In this recording of a workshop from the 2019 Women in Ag Programs for 21st Century Farms and Ranches conference, a team from Iowa State University’s Women in Ag Programs guides you through a process …
+In this recording of a workshop from the 2019 Women in Ag Programs for 21st Century Farms and Ranches conference, a team from Iowa State University's Women in Ag Programs guides you through a process for going from program relevance to program impacts as efficiently as possible.

-This article in The Conversation, discusses how household expenses like access to health care and child care affects farm development, including the impacts on farms with women as primary operators.
-The authors are: Shoshanah Inwood, Assistant Professor of Rural Sociology, The Ohio State University; Andrea Rissing, President’s Postdoctoral Scholar in the School of Environment and Natural Resources, …
+This article in The Conversation, discusses how household expenses like access to health care and child care affect farm development, including the impacts on farms with women as primary operators.

-This fact sheet highlights unique health and safety risk factors -- and practical solutions -- for women working in agriculture.
+This AgriSafe factsheet highlights unique health and safety risk factors—and practical solutions—for women working in agriculture.

 pictures of Angie Carter, Jenny Barker Devine and Sara Shepherd